Mark Austin (journalist): 1990s

-Austin covered all the major sporting events for ITV News, including the Olympics, Wimbledon, the British Open, rugby internationals, football news and cricket.
+Austin covered all the major sporting events for ITV News, including the Olympics, Wimbledon, The Open Championship, rugby internationals, football news and cricket.

 He was one of the first British journalists to report from the Gulf during the Iraqi invasion of Kuwait in 1990.
 From the start of the war early in 1991, he was in Bahrain, the base for many of the Tornado squadrons, sending back regular reports including those on the recapture of the islands of Qaruh and Um-al-Maradin.

 Austin was based in Hong Kong in 1993 as Asia Correspondent for ITV News.
 He returned there for his second tour as Asia Correspondent in 1996, spending over two years reporting, including the handover of the island to the Chinese in July 1997.
 He returned to London in mid-1998.

 1994–1995 saw Austin in Johannesburg as Africa Correspondent for ITV News.
 Austin reported on the transition from apartheid to democracy in South Africa, Nelson Mandela's election victory, and on the civil war in Rwanda.
 He also briefly returned to sport as part of ITV's presentation team in South Africa for the 1995 Rugby World Cup coverage.

 During 1995, he also covered the Bosnian crisis, following the fall of Srebrenica.
 His reporting won him a joint gold medal, with fellow-correspondent Paul Davies, at the 1996 Film and Television Festival of New York.

 In 1999, Austin covered the War in Kosovo.
 Based on the Albanian border for much of the conflict, Austin reported on the refugee crisis caused by the war.
 On the day in June NATO troops finally entered Kosovo he was airlifted in with the Gurkhas, the first troops to enter the country, reporting on their role as mine clearers, and witnessing an early confrontation with Serb police.
 Austin's reporting of the war was part of ITV News' coverage which received a Gold Nymph at the 1999 Monte Carlo Television Festival.